ankitdhall/lidar_camera_calibration/README.md

 ![alt text](images/pcl.png "Pointcloud of the setup")

-The package is used to calibrate a Velodyne LiDAR with a camera (works for both monocular and stereo).
-Specficially, Point Gray Blackfly and ZED camera have been successfully calibrated against Velodyne VLP-16 using `lidar_camera_calibration`.
-Since, VLP-16 provides only 16 rings, we believe that the higher models of the Velodyne will also work well with this package.
-We show the accuracy of the proposed pipeline by fusing point clouds, with near perfection, from multiple cameras kept in various positions.
-See [Fusion using `lidar_camera_calibration`](#fusion-using-lidar_camera_calibration) for results of the point cloud fusion (videos).
+The package is used to calibrate a LiDAR (config to support Hesai and Velodyne hardware) with a camera (works for both monocular and stereo).

 The package finds a rotation and translation that transform all the points in the LiDAR frame to the (monocular) camera frame.
 Please see [Usage](#usage) for a video tutorial.

-The package uses `aruco_ros` and a slightly modified `aruco_mapping` as dependencies, both of which are available in the `dependencies` folder in this repository.

 The `lidar_camera_calibration/pointcloud_fusion` provides a script to fuse point clouds obtained from two stereo cameras.
 Both of which were extrinsically calibrated using a LiDAR and `lidar_camera_calibration`.
+We show the accuracy of the proposed pipeline by fusing point clouds, with near perfection, from multiple cameras kept in various positions.
+See [Fusion using `lidar_camera_calibration`](#fusion-using-lidar_camera_calibration) for results of the point cloud fusion (videos).

 For more details please refer to our [paper](http://arxiv.org/abs/1705.09785).